shanelonergan/shanelonergan.github.io/_posts/2020-05-1-chatbot-pt-2.md

 })
 ```

 For our purposes, we will want to pull out the text of the message to analyze, as well as the user who sent it.
-Then, we will send this information to a helper function, which will analyze it for us.
+Then, we will send this information to a helper function, which will analyze it for us (we will define this function later).
 Before we call the helper function, we will want to wrap it in a conditional that checks for two things: First, that a message has been posted (the `bot.on('message)` handler is also called when a user begins typing), and that is was not sent by another bot.

 ```js
 bot.on('message', (data) => {